sky-Yongjie-Xu/geometric-transfer-metric-learning/README.md

 All the experiments are run on an Intel(R) Core(TM) i7-6800K Processor 3.4 GHz machine, with 64 GB RAM and Windows 10 Professional standard operation system.

+If the above conditions cannot be met, please search for hyperparameters again according to the following scope: [0.001, 0.01, 0.1, 1, 10, 100, 1000].

 References
 ==========
 [1] M. Grant and S. Boyd, “CVX: Matlab software for disciplined convex programming, version 2.1,” http://cvxr.com/cvx, Mar.
 2014.